-- 13.15.
-To make institutional investors' acceptance of the Code transparent, the Council expects institutional investors who accept the Code to: - publicly disclose on their website: - their intention to accept the Code; and - disclosure items based on the principles, including guidance, of the Code as below: - specific information that is required to be disclosed by the principles, including guidance, of the Code, such as the policy on how they fulfill the stewardship responsibilities; and - (ii) if they do not comply with some of the principles, including guidance 4, an explanation of the reason; - annually review and update the disclosed information and publicly disclose such update if it takes place; and - notify the Financial Services Agency of the address of their website (the URL) used to disclose the information above.
+- 15. To make institutional investors' acceptance of the Code transparent, the Councils expect institutional investors who accept the Code to: - publicly disclose on their website: - their intention to accept the Code; and - disclosure items based on the principles, including guidance, of the Code as below: - (i) specific information that is required to be disclosed by the principles, including guidance, of the Code, such as the policy on how they fulfill the stewardship responsibilities; and - (ii) if they do not comply with some of the principles, including guidance4, an explanation of the reason; - annually review and update the disclosed information and publicly disclose such update if it takes place; and - notify the Financial Services Agency of the address of their website (the URL) used to disclose the information above.

-The Council also expects the Financial Services Agency to publish the information about the institutional investors who have made the disclosure in a tabular form.
+The Councils also expect the Financial Services Agency to publish the information about the institutional investors who have made the disclosure in a tabular form.

-14.16.
-The Council expects that the Code will continue to be improved in response to the progress in the implementation of the Code (including progress in acceptance and disclosure of required information) and in light of global developments.
-The Council expects the Financial Services Agency to take appropriate steps so that the
+16. The Councils expect that the Code will continue to be improved in response to the progress in the implementation of the Code (including progress in acceptance and disclosure of required information) and in light of global developments.
+The Councils expect the Financial Services Agency to take appropriate steps so that the Code will be reviewed periodically, about once every three years.
+Reviewing the Code periodically is supposed to enable institutional investors and their clients and beneficiaries to be better versed in the stewardship responsibilities, and help the Code to become more widely accepted in Japan.